What is Ulthera and Ultherapy?

 Ulthera is a device that uses focused ultrasound energy to lift and tighten the skin.
-Ultherapy, the name of the treatment performed with the Ulthera device, is a safe non-surgical method to lift and tighten skin without any visible downtime.
+Ultherapy, a blend of the words ‘Ulthera’ and ‘therapy’ describes the treatment performed with the Ulthera device.
+It is a safe non-surgical method to lift and tighten skin without any visible downtime.

-Ultrasound has been used medically for a variety of reasons, in particular, we often associate ultrasound with pregnancy scans.
+Medically, ultrasound is used for a variety of reasons.
+The term ‘ultrasound’ is commonly associated with pregnancy scans.
 In these ultrasound scans, high-frequency sound waves are emitted by a handpiece, and the reflections of these soundwaves are recaptured to form an image.
-However, in Ultherapy, ultrasound is focused to a specific point deep within the skin or beneath the skin.
+Conversely, Ultherapy focuses ultrasound waves to a specific point deep within the skin or beneath the skin.
 This heats and coagulates proteins that in turn stimulate new collagen formation and tightening or lifting of the skin.
-Ultherapy targets the foundational layers of the skin, including the deep dermis and the SMAS layer (or superficial muscular aponeurotic system, the layer that is tightened in face lifts).
+Ultherapy targets the foundational layers of the skin, including the deep dermis and the SMAS layer (or superficial muscular aponeurotic system, the layer that is tightened in face-lifts).
 This ‘deep heating’ leads to tightening of the skin.
-One key advantage of the energy being focused beneath the skin is the lack of disruption of the top layers of skin.
-Hence there is no visible downtime with treatment, as all the recovery and effect is deep within the skin or beneath it.
+There is no visible downtime to Ultherapy treatment as the superficial layers of the skin are bypassed.
+All of the effects are deep within the skin or beneath it.
 It is akin to lithotripsy, a procedure that utilises focused ultrasound energy to break down kidney stones for excretion.
 The ultrasound energy reaches the target (the kidney stone) without disrupting the skin or other structures.

 In summary, the key benefits of Ultherapy include: